-9 This is because the aggregate supply curve has been give a slope of one.
+10 This is because the aggregate supply curve has been give a slope of one.
 In the general case, the slope coefficient would also feature in the stabilization terms.

-10 For a result to be classified as first best, income also would have to be as required.
-Since this is considered to be beyond the reach of monetary policy, optimal monetary policy is only judged by whether it achieves second-best results.
+11 For a result to be classified as first best, income also would have to be as required.
+Since this is considered to be beyond the reach of monetary policy, the optimality of monetary policy is only judged by whether it achieves second-best results.